 Many people (like myself) will want to add a pinch of salt to pop the flavor but it’s truly up to you.
 When you feel like the flavor is up to your incredibly well placed standards just scrape the onions out of the skillet and into a small serving dish.
 This is more of a condiment than a side dish so I find a small container and a fork is perfectly suitable.
 You can scoop it out daintily onto a little toast with brie or plop a large helping onto a burger.

 Keep the leftovers (like there’d be any) in a small airtight container in the fridge for a week.

 Don’t be afraid to make them a day ahead if you’re serving them at a party and need to prep beforehand.
-Check out my appetizer recipe for Caramelized Onion & Brie Crostini on the Laurel Macy blog for a perfect party pleaser.
+Check out my appetizer recipe for Caramelized Onion and Brie Crostini for the perfect party appetizer.
 Learn how to caramelize onions quick and easy with a little amaretto (and butter)!

 There are so many versions and ways to change up the flavors here.
 This recipe is more a blank slate.
 Not salty enough?
 Add salt.
 Not sweet enough?
 Add sugar, or brown sugar!
 Add balsamic or booze… the options are endless!
 You just need to know this basic recipe and you can take it from there.
 Now go cook your buns off.

 - 4 spanish onions (any kind and any number will work too)